JulianCamacho/JulianCamacho/README.md

 ## About me

 I'm a Computer Engineering student at <a href="https://www.tec.ac.cr/">TEC</a> (Costa Rica Institute of Technology).
-Through my career a have worked in several projects that involved learning multiple programming languages, algorithms and data structures, frameworks, database engines, HDLs, operating systems and other technologies and tools.
+I have immersed myself in diverse projects, gaining proficiency in numerous programming languages, data structures, frameworks, database engines and other cutting-edge technologies.

-I have also developed adaptability, communication, problem-solving, leadership and teamwork skills that have been very important to the success of the projects.
+Through these experiences, I have cultivated not only technical expertise but also developed crucial soft skills, including adaptability, effective communication, problem-solving, leadership, and teamwork.

+My passion lies in applying my knowledge to real-world scenarios, and I am eager to contribute to innovative software projects as part of a collaborative team.

 I love playing soccer, working out at the gym, playing video games, and hanging out with my friends.
 Additionally, I absolutely love pasta!